Sponsorship and Women: a common misunderstanding

 Another significant aspect is related to the sports that women follow.
 Disciplines like volleyball are often associated with the female public when nothing is further from the truth.
 According to the same research, tennis, football, and athletics are the most popular sports among women in the United Kingdom, while the German ladies prefer soccer, athletics, and motorsport*.

 Habits are changing

 In addition to that, another social factor must be taken into consideration.
 More and more families are moving far from the traditional female purchasing manager.
-And while hygiene brands and housecare products are now largely bought also by men, women are starting to reject the classic feminine icon of house-keeper often portrayed by ads and commercials.
+And while hygiene brands and housecare products are now largely bought also by men, women have rejected the classic feminine icon of house-keeper often portrayed by ads and commercials.

 According to the Statistical Yearbook of Istat (the Italian Institute for Statistics) 2017, 31.6% of households consist of one person, 58.9% of these are men.
 Now imagine how this data impacts on the figure of the classic purchasing manager who fills the refrigerator.
 This trend is not geographically confined: rather, it is observable worldwide.
 In some countries, the number of women interested in sports is now equal to that of men, as Nielsen’s research on Australia reveals.

 If you are thinking about sponsorship and you have feminine products we can assist, contact us at firstname.lastname@example.org